Get in touch

 Laundry

 Communal washing machines and tumble dryers available to use free of charge.
+This is self-serve.
+We will provide washing powder.
 Given our busy timetable and planned weekend trips, if you are joining us for two weeks, we recommend that you bring a sufficient amount of clothing for your entire stay.

-Please note that students will not be admitted to the summer school until the medical and parental consent forms have been completed.
+Please note that students will not be admitted to the summer school until the Consent pack (Parental, Model and Medical Consent forms) have been completed.
 If you have not received them, please contact us immediately.
 Our qualified First Aiders are available to provide assistance with minor issues and to provide medication such as paracetamol or throat lozenges.
-If you need to see a doctor, we provide instant access to mobile doctors 24/7 at no additional cost.
-This is covered by our comprehensive international insurance policy available to international students who are not eligible to use NHS services.
+If you need to see a doctor, our summer school medical insurance policy covers this*.
+Please note this applies to summer school boarding students only.

 Timetable